67 Fall Wedding Bouquets Perfect for the Autumn Season

 Spider mums are a variety of chrysanthemum that adds eye-catching dimension to arrangements, especially when paired with other lush flowers like scabiosa blooms.

-5. Dahlia Bouquet With Dried Leaves
+5. Dahlia Bouquet with Dried Leaves

 Trailing branches of dried leaves added a rustic feel to this elegant fall wedding bouquet filled with large dahlia blooms.

-6. Rose Bouquet With Dried Ferns
+6. Rose Bouquet with Dried Ferns

-Sprigs of dried ferns served as filler in this bouquet that included both garden roses and spray roses.
+Sprigs of dried ferns served as filler in this fall bouquet that included both garden roses and spray roses.

-7. Autumn Bouquets With Hydrangea and Sunflower
+7. Autumn Bouquets with Hydrangea and Sunflower

 For their bridal bouquets, these to-be-weds carried matching DIY bouquets filled with white hydrangea and vibrant yellow sunflower blooms.